WestonExpression-Inc/openrtb/README.md

-openrtb communications model
+OpenRTB Communications Model
 =====
-Simply the data types for openrtb built to the IAP OpenRTB spec.
+Simply the data types for openrtb built to the OpenRTB spec. recognised by IAB

 When serialized to JSON should omit unset data and data set to default (assumed) values.

 Supported
 -----